Need a succession planning template to get started or improve one you have? These tips can help.

 Step 5: Choose the type of succession strategy.

 Who takes over your business (and if you’re related to them) may influence whether you sell, gift, or maybe try a combination of the two (PDF).
 That sale type should also accommodate continuity planning.
-“Many people haven’t thought about what’s going to happen if there’s an event like a divorce or bankruptcy, and what’s the road map if those events occur,” West says.
+“Many people haven’t thought about what’s going to happen if there’s an event like a divorce or bankruptcy, and what’s the road map if those events occur,” Bell says.

 Step 6: Do what you can to retain valued employees.

-“Keep checking in with your succession plan, especially with key employees, to make sure everyone’s head is in the same place and nothing big has changed,” West says.
+“Keep checking in with your succession plan, especially with key employees, to make sure everyone’s head is in the same place and nothing big has changed,” Bell says.
 “What made sense when you created the plan may not make sense when you’re closing in on retirement.”

 Use the Principal® Business Needs Assessment tool to begin your detailed succession planning.